5th ASEM Education Ministers' Meeting (ASEM ME5)

 The ASEMME5 consisted of two plenary sessions and a political-level informal discussion (Working Breakfast).
 During the plenary sessions, the participants not only shared experience from their countries and organizations but also gave many constructive suggestions how the issues – skills’ development for better employability and new learning technologies in education – could be tackled through the ASEM education cooperation.
 The Working Breakfast reflected the different visions on the future of the ASEM Education Process and showed that there is a need for further discussions.
 At the same time the main benefits and challenges of the ASEM Education Process were identified.
 Over 20 bilateral meetings took place and new bilateral agreements between Asian and European countries were signed during the Ministerial meeting.

-The next Intermediate Senior Officials’ Meeting (ISOM) will be hosted by the Russian Federation in 2016.
+The succeeding Intermediate Senior Officials’ Meeting (ISOM) was hosted by the Russian Federation in 2016.
 The 7th ASEM Education Ministers’ Meeting (ASEM ME7) in 2019 will be co-organized by Austria and Romania.
 The First Senior Officials’ Meeting will be hosted by Austria and the Second Senior Officials’ Meeting and ASEMME7 by Romania.

 ASEM Education Ministers and Delegates were also invited to attend the Erasmus+ Information Day on 29 April 2015 in Riga, organised by the European Commission Directorate General for Education and Culture.